akshaykhoje/Learning-Go/NOTES.md

 # Maintaining all notes here from Nana's teachings and others

+# Self-task : Try rewriting this code using a different data structure.

 - All our code must belong to go package.
 Go programs are organized into packages. package main
 	```